antoniomtz/openvino_build_deploy/ai_ref_kits/agentic_llm_rag/README.md

   <img src="https://github.com/user-attachments/assets/dd626685-7aa6-4e67-a929-5e9be2982800" width="500">
 </p>

 The AI Insight Agent with RAG uses Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) to interpret user prompts, engage in meaningful dialogue, perform calculations, use RAG techniques to improve its knowledge and interact with the user to add items to a virtual shopping cart.
-This solution uses the OpenVINO™ toolkit to power a streamlined, voice-activated interface.
+This solution uses the OpenVINO™ toolkit to power the AI models at the edge.
 Designed for both consumers and employees, it functions as a smart, personalized retail assistant, offering an interactive and user-friendly experience similar to an advanced digital kiosk.

 This kit uses the following technology stack:
 - [OpenVINO Toolkit](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) ([docs](https://docs.openvino.ai/))